lextoumbourou/notes/notes/permanent/Binary Cross-Entropy Loss Function.md

 Since $y$ will either be $1$ or $0$, $\text{Exp 1}$ or $\text{Exp 2}$ will be 0, ensuring we only keep one $\log$ value.
 That's equivalent to the `if` statement in code.

-For multi-label outputs, the function takes the mean of each of the log values:
+For multi-label outputs, the function takes the mean (or sometimes sum) of each of the log values:

 {% notebook permanent/notebooks/bce-loss-function.ipynb cells[2:4] %}